 At present, we are contracted with the following insurance companies for general therapy (not for psych testing or couples therapy - see below).
 Please note that insurance companies frequently change their plan structures, and we may not be affiliated with all plans and networks in every company):

 If your insurance company is on our accepted list above:

 Your insurance will be billed for service.
-You will be responsible for any co-payments as stated in your insurance plan.
+You will be responsible for any co-payments or deductibles as stated in your insurance plan.
 Any co-payments are due at the time of service.*

-Our standard rates are $225 for the initial "intake" interview, and $175 for subsequent appointments.
-This is what we bill your insurance company; you are responsible only for your copayment.
+These rates are what we bill your insurance company; you are responsible only for your copayment(s).